mwwojcik/airline-reservation-system/readme.md

 **Special offers**

 The Marketing Department sends information about special offers prepared for customers.
-List of recipients of the offer is prepared is by dedicated machine learning software (in Sales Department).
-Customers are matched based on an analysis of their previous activity in the system gathered in the Reporting Department .

 **Reporting system**